Who are we?

 As mentioned earlier, UniMovies is a club.
 As such, anyone can join and become

-a member.
-Our annual fee is currently $100, and covers the period from the first
+to anyone for an annual fee of $80, and covers the period from the first

 day of Autumn Session (about the beginning of March), to the same time the

 following year.
-Once a member, you are entitled to free admittance to all
+Once a GOLD member, you are entitled to free admittance to all

-you'll be ahead.
-Members can enter the venue five minutes earlier than the rest of
+Members can enter the venue five minutes earlier than the rest of the patrons.

 |Front of house||